neurotrino/reservoir/README.md

 ## Usage
-The core principle of this infrastructure design is to create modular components useful to SNN construction and analysis, easily configurable (once initially constructed) via minimal changes in scripts and tweaking in HJSON files.
+The core principle of this infrastructure design is to create modular components useful to SNN construction and analysis easily configurable (once initially constructed) via minimal changes in scripts and tweaking in HJSON files.
-To this end, it is recommended you fork the repository when designing new components, then reintroduce them once something crystallizes.
+To this end, it is recommended you fork the repository when designing new components, then reintroduce them after something crystallizes.

 ### Overview